ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 License groups are defined by the DNS domain name of the on-premises Active Directory domain ('EntraID' for cloud-only groups), their SID (security identifier) and the number of members licensed.
 - Use 'EntraID' instead of the on-prem Active Directory DNS name if the group only exists in Entra ID and is not synced with your on-premises Active Directory.
 Only one pure Entra ID group is supported, it must be the group with the highest priority (first list entry).
-- If you have multiple domains in a forest or multiple forests, you can have ony one license group, or one license group per AD domain, each license group with a separate maximum member count.
+- If you have multiple domains in a forest or multiple forests, you can have only one license group, or one license group per AD domain, each license group with a separate maximum member count.
 - There must be a default group, which is used for mailboxes which are not covered by separate license groups.

 When a license group for the AD domain of a mailbox is defined, this license group is used.
 If not, the license group defined as default will be used.

 There are three situations where Set-OutlookSignatures uses Entra ID via Graph API instead of on-prem AD:
-- parameter GraphOnly is set to true,
+- Parameter GraphOnly is set to true,
 - no connection to the on-prem AD is possible,
 - or the current user has a mailbox in Exchange Online and either OOF messages or Outlook Web signatures should be set